QuantEcon/lecture-source-py/source/rst/heavy_tails.rst

 (The value the tail index :math:`\alpha` is plausible given the data :cite:`gabaix2016power`.)

 To make the lognormal option as similar as possible to the Pareto option, choose its parameters such that the mean and median of both distributions are the same.

 Note that, for each distribution, your estimate of tax revenue will be random because it is based on a finite number of draws.

-To take this into account, generate 100 draws in each case and compare the two samples by
+To take this into account, generate 100 replications (evaluations of tax revenue) for each of the two distributions and compare the two samples by

 * producing a `violin plot <https://en.wikipedia.org/wiki/Violin_plot>`__ visualizing the two samples side-by-side and